jcarouth/carouth.com/source/_posts/netlify-function-mailchimp.md

 </div>
 ```

 Now to make use of my plan, I need to swap out the simple expression for my click handler with a function.
-I will name it `submit()` to make it easier to connect the dots.
+I will name it `submit()` to make it easier to connect the dots mentally.

 ```html
 <script>